Top 100 Greatest Alternative Rock Songs of the '90s

 3. Wonderwall - Oasis

-Released from the bands second album What's the Story (Morning Glory), Wonderwall is the quintessential Britpop song.
-Written by Noel Gallagher about an imaginary friend, this beautiful song is set to a slow paced, swaying, danceable beat with subtle jangle-pop guitar licks, quite prominent in much of Britpop.
+Released from the band's second album (What's the Story) Morning Glory, Wonderwall is the archetypal Britpop song.
+Written by Noel Gallagher about an imaginary friend, this beautiful song is set to a slow-paced, swaying, danceable beat with subtle jangle-pop guitar licks, quite prominent in much of Britpop.
 Although the song is not quite a ballad, it still finds itself stuffed with heartfelt, genuine emotion, being able to resonate with just about anyone.
-Paul "Bonehead" Aurthurs on mellotron projects essentially the sounds of an entire orchestra over the piano, guitar and soft drum playing.
-Wonderwall remains as impactful and as catchy as ever, cementing it as the premiere Britpop anthem.
+Wonderwall remains as impactful and as catchy as ever, cementing it as the premier Britpop anthem, and perhaps the only Britpop song that really made it to the states in a big way.

 4. Everlong - Foo Fighters

-As successful as Dave Grohl was as the drummer for Nirvana, it seems his true calling was as a guitarist and a frontman.
-Dave Grohl experienced a huge amount of well-deserved praise for his impact on rock in the '90's with Foo Fighters following the end of Nirvana.
+As successful as Dave Grohl was as the drummer for Nirvana, it seems his true calling was always to be the frontman of his own band.
+Dave Grohl experienced a huge amount of well-deserved praise for his impact on rock in the '90s with Foo Fighters following the end of Nirvana.
 Of all of the noteworthy tracks released by the group, Everlong sits at the forefront with Grohl not only making his presence known with his singing and guitar playing, but also as the drummer on the track.
 The track stands as a perfect rock song filled with great musicianship, great lyrics alongside top-notch production.
-In a post-Nirvana world, Foo Fighters partly filled a void for a lot of heartbroken fans.
+In a post-Nirvana world, Foo Fighters partly filled a void for a lot of heartbroken fans, becoming one of the few of those "post-grunge" rock bands to truly be celebrated—sorry Creed.

 5. Even Flow - Pearl Jam